NikosPap99/Affine_Transformations_Implementation/README.md

 # Affine_Transformations_Implementation
- Script and jupyter notebook presentation of an implementation on affine transformations, using numpy and PIL.
+ Script and jupyter notebook presentation of an implementation of affine transformations, using numpy and PIL.

 ## Description